-3.4.4 Empirical Results on the Aibo
+3.4.4 Empirical results on the Aibo

-In this section we show the results obtained from applying the approach proposed in chapter 3 to the visual tracking of a ball using all the degrees of freedom of a Sony's Aibo ERS-7 robot.
+In this section we show the results obtained from applying the approach proposed in this chapter to the visual tracking of a ball using all the degrees of freedom of a Sony's Aibo ERS-7 robot.
 We examine the behavior of the robot under different controlled experimental settings.

-The experiments are based on a definition of a nominal initial position of the Aibo degrees of freedom, and the Aibo itself gives the origin and orientation for the definition of the world reference system.
-Then we have defined two experiments aimed to assess the robustness of the proposed Visual Servoing approach under controlled conditions:
+The experiments are based on a definition of a nominal initial position of the Aibo's degrees of freedom, where the Aibo itself gives the origin and orientation for the definition of the world reference system.
+Then we have defined two experiments aimed to asses the robustness of the proposed Visual Servoing approach under controlled conditions: